Understanding ADHD Symptoms & Possible Misdiagnosis

 Example: Instead of turning to your phone when you’re stressed, try a simple breathing exercise or take a short walk.
 These small acts can contribute to a stronger and more resilient mind.

+The image below sums up my suggestions.
 In the next section, I’ll share my final thoughts on this holistic approach to healing from compulsive and distracted behaviors.

 Final Thoughts